Cap-go/website/src/content/docs/docs/upgrade/from-v2-to-v3.md

 All configurations become server-side for auto-update, to give you more control on how you send an update to users.

-That allows us to revert, AB test, partial deploy or even deploy just to one user!
+That allows us to revert, even deploy just to one user with channels!
 These settings are added back to the web interface:

 * disable revert under native
 * disable update above major